jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

      extraEnv:
        EDITOR: "vim"

-This will set the environment variable ``EDITOR`` to the value ``vim``.
-You can set any number of static environment variables here as you want.
+You can set any number of static environment variables in the ``config.yaml`` file as you want.

 Users can read the environment variables in their code in various ways.

-In Python, this code example will read in an environment variable:
+In Python, for example, the following code will read in an environment variable:

 .. code-block:: python

    import os
    my_value = os.environ["MY_ENVIRONMENT_VARIABLE"]

-Other languages will have their own methods of accessing this.
+Other languages will have their own methods of reading these environment variables.

 Allocating and controlling user resources